 Reserve rule.
-If a payee withdraws more than \$500 at one time during the 60-day period, you must backup withhold on any reportable payments made during the period, unless the payee reserves 31% of all reportable payments made to the account during the period.
+You must backup withhold on any reportable payments made during the 60-day period if a payee withdraws more than \$500 at one time, unless the payee reserves 30 percent of all reportable payments made to the account during 2002 (29% after 2003).